 Using a 13-inch MacBook Pro for testing we can draw up to 28W from this charger.
 That’s expected, after accounting for efficiency loss.

 PIQ 2.0 supports up to 18W (5V/3A, 9V/2A, 12V/1.5A).
 Those are similar power profiles used by Quick Charge 3.0 and Samsung Adaptive Fast Charging.
 In mimicking those standards it registers as such.
 My Power-Z KM001 tester showed support for both Quick Charge 3.0 and Samsung AFC.
 It doesn’t register as PowerIQ.
-The Moto G6, who own TurboPower also mimics Quick Charge 3.0, fast charged.
+The Moto G6, which owns TurboPower also mimics Quick Charge 3.0, fast-charged.
 Anker advertises Samsung and other QC phones do the same.

-The original PowerIQ supports legacy fast charging standard.
+The original PowerIQ supports a legacy fast-charging standard.
 Most notable Apple 2.4A and Samsung 2.0A.
 You can identify PowerIQ 2.0 chargers from original PowerIQ chargers by their logo.
 PowerIQ 2.0’s logo includes a square symbol (IQ²).

 Devices & Cables

 - Beats Studio headphones